marcosp-araujo/Tower2csv/README.md

 ![image](https://github.com/marcosp-araujo/Tower2csv/assets/88653954/e25850a6-332e-4c84-a627-f4d1f5c6b835)

-If we open, for instance, the humidity-sensor folder "huragl116S1", we will see one netCDF file for each month:
+For instance, in the humidity-sensor folder "huragl116S1", you will see that there is one netCDF file for each month:

 ![image](https://github.com/marcosp-araujo/Tower2csv/assets/88653954/c2a5965f-2921-4de4-9e07-e15bb0f09d9a)

 OUTPUT EXAMPLE

-When running the "Tower2csv.py" via the "main.py", the first scans all files of a given year, from all subfolders, and joins the data into a single .csv file.
-Data from each sensor are separately stored in different comma-separated columns as follows:
+When running the "Tower2csv.py" via "main.py", all netCDF files from all subfolders are joined, and then, saved into a single .CSV file.
+Data from each sensor are stored in different comma-separated columns as follows:

 ![image](https://github.com/marcosp-araujo/Tower2csv/assets/88653954/39919ba6-3f11-41de-932d-713e3aa5dded)